 Instagram and Twitter are great examples of the white cube.
 Photographs and texts are displayed in a white vacuum.
 By the way, I don't want to say that I have anything against the color white.
 (Just the other day I got myself a pair of white overalls!)
 The problem is that users can no longer express their personality on the internet.
 They have to surrender to a grid of conformity if they want to play along.
 I'll say it again: the white of today's social networks is not a color, but a vacuum.
 And that devalues users and art

 On TikTok, there are no individuals anymore.
 The white cube has prevailed and art has been completely separated from humans.
 That's probably why videos on TikTok are so quickly forgotten about and replaced by new ones.
-(Why should I spend a longer time with an object that has no humanity in it?
-That even repels humanity?
-Rejects me therefore personally?)
 I don't want to know how lonely these videos must feel, born in a place that doesn't care about them.
 Because the white cube doesn't care about anything.
 Even itself.
 That's why, for better or worse, TikTok will abolish itself before the end of this decade. (okay hot take lol)

 Humans are disappearing from the internet.
 Internet corporations don't want us.
 (While they claim to democratize the world.)
 And they use art unlovingly as a tool - as "content" to keep its users' screen-time up.
 They are probably ashamed of themselves for the way they deal with the passions of their users.
 Because of that they fail to name this "content" for what it really is: textual, visual and auditory art.

 In order for humans not to fall out of the internet completely and for (internet) art to be loved and appreciated again, there are only two solutions: